elephantscale/es-training-new/python/slides/PYTHON-Intro.md

     - However, it may not be the latest version
     - On Linux, python `3.x` is often called python3

-  * You may want to use ”virtualenv” to create a virtual environment for your data science work
+  * You may want to use "virtualenv" to create a virtual environment for your data science work

   * You will have to download and install your own packages as-needed